Fastlane-LLC/vendor-api-docs/source/includes/_activity_feed.md

 fulfillmentData | Data pertaining to the order's fulfillment | Various data was gathered in order to fulfill the order

 <aside class="notice">
-Currently, `fulfillmentData` will only be included for Loan Payoff Request orders, for which the data structure will always be consistent with that in the example (although we may not gather all data points during fulfillment).
+Currently, <code>fulfillmentData</code> will only be included for Loan Payoff Request orders, for which the data structure will always be consistent with that in the example (although we may not gather all data points during fulfillment).
 </aside>

 ## order-updated